datarobot-oss/qa-app-streamlit/.github/CONTRIBUTING.md

 ## Did you find a bug?

-- Do not open up a GitHub issue if the bug is a security vulnerability, instead email the maintainers directly or email oss-community-management@datarobot.com if they do not respond within seven days
+- Do not open up a GitHub issue if the bug is a security vulnerability, instead email the maintainers directly and cc oss-community-management@datarobot.com
+We will review the message within the business day.
-- Ensure the bug was not already reported in the projects Issues section
+- Ensure the bug was not already reported in the project's Issues section
 - Open an issue as described above

 ## Responding to issues and pull requests